arnold-c/reproducible-research/guideline.md

 In scientific articles, whilst it's not essential, LaTeX is a nice touch, and Jupyter can give you a LaTeX formatted pdf documents.
 To do this, you will first need to install LaTeX.
 If you are on Windows, I would recommend the [MiKTeX](https://miktex.org/download) distribution, and if you use a Mac, then I would recommend the [MacTeX](http://www.tug.org/mactex/mactex-download.html) distribution.
 You will also need the "swiss-army knife" of file conversion, [pandoc](https://pandoc.org/installing.html).
 Pandoc is not *needed* for creating LaTeX-formatted pdfs, but if you have documents with unsupported characters and you need to use a different `pdf-engine` you'll need to use pandoc.

 During the installation process, LaTeX should have been added automatically to the PATH.
 To test this, enter `pdflatex` into a command line/terminal.
 If you get the output `This is pdfTeX ...` then you are good to go.
 If not, please add the executable to the PATH as listed [above](#env-variables).
+In Windows you do this by navigating to `Environment Variables` from the Windows key and editing the PATH in `User Variables`.
+In Mac, you should open the terminal and enter `touch ~/.bash_profile; open ~/.bash_profile`, which opens (or creates if missing) the file that stores your PATH.
+From here, type `export PATH="path-to-latex-executable:$PATH"` to add the executable to the path.
+Now save and exit the text editor, run `source ~/.bash_profile` in your terminal, and you're good to go.
 The executable location can be found by opening the MiKTeX/MacTeX console and looking at the bin directory under settings.
 For me, on a Windows computer where I don't have administrator privileges it reads  `C:\Users\owner\AppData\Local\Programs\MiKTeX 2.9\miktex/bin/x64`.
 If you are still having issues, please consult [this document](http://sachaepskamp.com/wp-content/uploads/2011/10/Install.pdf).

 Now you're ready to create a LaTeX-formatted pdf document.
 All you need to do is click *File -> Download as -> PDF via LaTeX (.pdf)*.